-Daniel Defense argues that Plaintiffs must specifically allege that courts have already found "a violation of the [particular] statute to be negligence per se."
+Daniel Defense argues that Plaintiffs must specifically allege that courts have already "found a violation of the [particular] statute to be negligence per se."
 Def.
-Br. at 30.
+Br. at 29.
 That is not Texas law and as a logical matter this could not be true-no court could ever hold that a new statute created a standard of conduct in a negligence per se action under this theory.

 Daniel Defense first cites Allison v.
 J.P.
-Morgan Chase Bank, N.A., No. 1:11-CV-342, 2012 WL 4633177, at 14 (E.D.
+Morgan Chase Bank, N.A., No. 1:11-CV-342, 2012 WL 4633177, at \14 (E.D.
 Tex.
 Oct.
 2, 2012), where the plaintiff did "not factually allege the violation of a specific statute."
 The Court noted that plaintiff failed to "state how courts have determined that statute to establish negligence per se."
 Id.
 From this one line, Daniel Defense attempts to create a new pleading standard for negligence per se claims.
 But, read in context, it is apparent that the issue in that case was that the plaintiff had not alleged a statutory violation at all.
-Plaintiffs here have pled a violation of the FTC Act, Am.
-Compl. ¶ 245, so Allison is inapposite.
+Plaintiffs here have pled a violation of the FTC Act, Compl. ¶ 242, so Allison is inapposite.
 The other cases relied upon by Daniel Defense to support this argument are similarly inapplicable.
 Burgess v.
-Bank of Am., N.A., No. 5:14-CV-00495-DAE, 2014 WL 5461803, at 12 (W.D.
+Bank of Am., N.A., No. 5:14-CV-00495-DAE, 2014 WL 5461803, at \12 (W.D.
 Tex.
 Oct.
 27, 2014) (stating that the "mere violation of that statute" is not negligence per se); Bryant v.
-CIT Grp./Consumer Fin., No. CV H-16-1840, 2018 WL 1740075, at 7 (S.D.
+CIT Grp./Consumer Fin., No. CV H-16-1840, 2018 WL 1740075, at \7 (S.D.
 Tex.
 Apr.
 11, 2018) (dismissing negligence per se claims where the plaintiff was not in the "class of individuals the statutes were intended to protect" and plaintiff's injury was not "the type that the statutes were designed to prevent"); Menlo Inv.
 Grp., LLC v.
-Fought, No. 3:12-CV-4182-K (BF), 2015 WL 547343, at 5 (N.D.
+Fought, No. 3:12-CV-4182-K (BF), 2015 WL

+547343, at \5 (N.D.
 Tex.
 Feb.
 5, 2015) (dismissing a negligence per se case where the "Fifth Amended Petition d[id] not allege the violation of any specific statute").
 Together these cases stand for nothing more than the unremarkable proposition that a plaintiff must (1) plead the violation of a statute, and (2) meet other elements.
-Adding an element that a statute must have already been recognized by the courts in a negligence per se matter would make little sense, as it would stunt the development of the law.
+Adding an element that a statute must have already been recognized by the courts in a negligence per se matter would make little sense-the Texas Supreme Court has announced no such cut-off date to stunt the development of negligence per se caselaw, nor is there any doctrinal reason to do so here.